Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 ## QUIC for Universal Transport

 The QUIC transport protocol {{RFC9000}} is a connection-based transport protocol built on top of UDP.
-It provides workflow similar to TCP, but for modern fast networks.
+It provides a workflow similar to that of TCP, but for modern fast networks.

-TODO: Fill this section.
+TODO: Add more details to the current section.
 Write about lower connection times, faster delivery, ARQ, CC, etc.

 # Terms and Definitions